MischaU8/yumyum/display/outliner-groups_yBscJQWUIC0.md

 Version:
 Uploaded: 2023-05-31

-yum yum Floyd here with a quick look at outliner groups in Plasticity when creating an asset the outliner can quickly become populated with components one option for organizing the outliner is to use groups to create a group simply select the items you'd like to group click the group icon in the lower left corner of the UI or use the keyboard shortcut Ctrl g once grouped you can quickly hide and disable all elements in the group you can add and remove items from a group by simply dragging them in or out and to remove a group simply select it and press X on the keyboard use groups to stay organized while creating assets in
+When creating an asset the [[outliner]] can quickly become populated with components.
+One option for organizing the outliner is to use groups.

+To create a group simply select the items you'd like to group.
+Click the group icon in the lower left corner of the UI or use the keyboard shortcut `ctrl-G`.

+Once grouped you can quickly [[hide]] and [[disable]] all elements in the group.

+You can add and remove items from a group by simply dragging them in or out and to remove a group simply select it and press `X` on the keyboard.

-Plasticity
+Use groups to stay organized while creating assets in Plasticity.